Social Media Is Bad for Artists (And We All Know It)

 In the end, it is the social media platform that profits, not the artist.
 As a side note, you don’t even properly own your content when uploading your work there.

-Julia Bausenhart, an artist who quit social media, explains on her blog how the time you spend (waste) on social media is simply their business model.
-The more people spend hours on the platform, the more money they make through ad revenue.
+Julia Bausenhart, an artist who quit social media, explains on her blog how the time you waste on social media is simply their business model.
+The more hours you spend on the platform, the more money they make through ad revenue.

 It’s clever, really.
-But not for you, only for the companies running those platforms (which nowadays are mostly all the same anyways, namely Facebook).
+But not for you, only for the companies running those platforms (which nowadays are mostly all the same anyway, namely Meta).

 How social media harms your mental health

-Well, I was only getting started above, explaining why social media is bad for you as an artist.
-It is widely known by now that the effects of social media reach deeper.
-Even though they are supposedly social and enriching, they can have quite the opposite effect and severely affect our mental health.
+Apart from social media being bad for you as an artist, it is widely known that the effects reach deeper.
+Even though these platforms are supposedly social and enriching, they can have quite the opposite effect and severely affect our mental health.

 Comparing yourself to other people

-Social media, the highlight reel.
+Social media is a highlight reel.
 Unconsciously, we often compare ourselves to what other people post about their lives.
-And as artists, we judge our own art, comparing it to the masterpieces other people create.
+And as artists, we tend to judge our own art, comparing it to the masterpieces other people create.

 There is definitely a movement of people using social media more honestly, admitting their struggles, which I do love β but even that still can lead to comparison.
 Am I as authentic as them?
 Do I have a positive social impact or does my vulnerability look like whining?